isc-projects/kea/doc/sphinx/kea-messages.rst

     loading lease %1

 Logged at debug log level 55.
-A debug message issued when DHCP lease is being loaded from the file to memory.
+This debug message is issued when DHCP lease is being loaded from the file to memory.

 DHCPSRV_MEMFILE_LEASE_LOAD_ROW_ERROR
 ====================================